It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Babylon 5 references this trope briefly in the fifth season episode Learning Curve.
 Ranger Instructor Turval explains the importance of following orders to a headstrong pupil by asking if he would be willing to undertake a mission to climb to the top of a high mountain and retrieve a single flower from the summit, knowing that he would certainly die immediately afterwards.
 Of course not, the student replies, such a mission would be trivial.
 But what if, the instructor asks, the flower was a symbol, which would inspire a resistance movement that would free millions of people from oppression and slavery?
 The student grudgingly agrees that such a task would be worth dying for.

-- Sexiest example of this trope: In the NBC series Crusoe, the title character must climb a mountain and them repel down a forbidding cliff on his island in order to retrieve a rare plant that is needed to create a medicine to cure a delirous Friday.
+- Sexiest example of this trope: In the NBC series Crusoe, the title character must climb a mountain and then rappel down a forbidding cliff on his island in order to retrieve a rare plant that is needed to create a medicine to cure a delirous Friday.
 Not only that, but he has to cut his rope (the stump it was tied to above pulled out and fell down past him, threatening to yank him off the cliff face), forcing Olivia, the medically savvy temporary visitor to the island who was posing as a man and who was along on the climb helping him find the right plant, to save him.
 She does this by removing all her clothes and unwinding her bindings to fashion a make-shift rope and then, completely naked, proceeding to haul him back up to the top.

 - Rammstein's Rosenrot details the story of a man who tries to climb a mountain to retrieve a rose for his lover, and consequently falls to his death.